egnica/javascript-closures/JS-closure-notes.md

 ---

-## Total Breakdown of What’s Happening
+## Total Breakdown of What’s Happening in the Above Closure

 ### 1. Defining the Outer Function